manoafitnessfinder/manoafitnessfinder.github.io/index.md

 ### User profile Page
 [http://manoafitnessfinder.meteorapp.com/#/profile](http://manoafitnessfinder.meteorapp.com/#/profile)<br>
 Displays the users current information as other people on the website would view them.
-Contains a link to edit their information.
+Contains a link to edit profile page.

 <p align="center"><img src="./images/M1-User2.png" width="400" alt = ""></p>
-<b>Notes:</b><br/>
-* Later, will possibly add a "progress tracking" feature on the bottom part of page<br/>
-* Add an "add as friend" feature<br/><br/>

 ### User Landing Page
-XXX ADD GALAXY LINK
+XXX ADD GALAXY LINK<br>
 The home page as now changed to show you more relevant information such as events that your friends have scheduled that you may want to join.

 <p align="center"><img src="./images/user_landing.PNG" width="400" alt = ""></p>